Taking action on Auckland’s growing environmental footprint

 About the author

 Emma joined the TwentyTwo team in 2017 and leads our marketing and communications.
 Her marketing skills drive our digital presence and brand strategy.
-Emma has over eight years’ experience working with growing New Zealand-owned organisations, supporting their advance with marketing know-how.
+Emma has over ten years’ experience working with growing New Zealand-owned organisations, supporting their advance with marketing know-how.

 We love the built environment.It’s our passion, property, workplace and urban renewal.Unfortunately the reality is there are consequences to intensifying our land use.The recent report Environment Aotearoa 2019, undertaken by the Ministry for the Environment and Statistics NZ describes our environment here in little old New Zealand as besieged in numerous ways, largely as a result of human actions.